Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 The band has incredible stage presence.
 Charismatic guitarist Jonny looks suitably dapper as he stalks the stage in his signature crushed velvet jacket that has allegedly never been washed.

-With Vegemite sandwiches in hand, we spoke via Zoom with bassist Ben to learn more about the band, the new track, what led them to a land down under, and what they miss most about good ol' Blighty.
+With Vegemite sandwiches in hand, we spoke via Zoom with bassist Ben to learn more about the band, the new track, what led them to the other side of the wordl, and what they miss most about good ol' Blighty.

 Please describe Brixton Alley, for those who haven’t heard you.